AndyClifton/andyclifton.github.io/_posts/2021-02-01-jekyll-cookie-consent.md

 }
 ````

-_et voila_.
-Now you will only get "production" traffic.
+_et voila_!
+Now you will only get "production" traffic showing up in your analytics.

 I hope this helps!